Emmotes/ic_spoilers/docs/bastion.md

 This appears to be some kind of new system in the game.
 We know very little about it except for some text defines and graphics.

+We know it will let players unlock rooms to gain access to some game systems - such as Parlor for Patrons / Observatory for Events.
+We also know that rooms will be able to level up (though what effect this will have is anyone's guess).

+The assumption is that this will be some kind of new-player onboarding system.

 # Known Rooms

 ## Guild